No. 39: Jim Hill

 “Here’s a story that stayed dormant for some 30-something years.
 No one brought it up much before.
 Now … ” he said, his voice trailing off.

 Cunningham says he doesn’t recall a lot of what happened that night.
-There is no disputing how it was a pivotal moment in the game’s progress.
-The dispute seem to be in some of the details.
+There is no disputing how it was a pivotal moment in the game’s history, but the dispute seem to be in some of the details.

-In the 2024 book, “College Sports: A History,” writers Eric A. Moven and John R. Thelin addressed the game in a chapter about how college football was part of desegregation.
+In the 2024 book, “College Sports: A History,” writers Eric A. Moven and John R. Thelin addressed it in a chapter about how college football was part of desegregation.

 Jerry Claiborne, a Bryant assistant, had famously said, “Sam Cunningham did more to integrate Alabama in 60 minutes than Martin Luther King did in 20 years.”